 Until then, technology to monitor the dementia sufferers’ activities, health status, sleep and waking pattern, mood and behaviors may be crucial for appropriate prescription of medication and other therapies.
 There are also solutions available for 24/7 dementia home monitoring, helping family and caregivers.
 I believe these solutions are going to get better with medical and technological advances.

-The daughter of a dementia sufferer once told me that looking after her mother was not only the least she could do for someone who sacrificed so much to bring her up, but also rewarding for her as it was a way to repay her for the many years she had cared for her.
+The daughter of a dementia patient that I know once told me that looking after her mother was not only the least she could do for a person who sacrificed so much to bring her up, but also rewarding for her as it was a way to repay her mother for the many years she had cared for her.

-As such, my advice to family members would be that, as challenging it will be, it can be the opportunity to provide your loved one with the care he or she would deserve.
+As challenging as it could be, caring for a family member with dementia can be the opportunity to show gratitude, love and provide your loved one with the care he or she would deserve.

 Thank you for your time and valuable advice Dr. Aaron Ang.